 Once you've obtained quotes from comparison sites, it's worth trying these extra steps to see if they undercut your best price.

 For some, jumping on the saddle is a good weather activity.
 If your bike only comes out when the weather is on the bright side, take a look at cheaper temporary insurance that can just last up to three months.

 There are two things to be aware of, though.

 You won't build up a no-claims bonus.
 This will mean you won't be eligible for no-claims discounts in future years.

-When not insured, you must get Sorn.
-Rules came into force in 2011 saying all vehicles must either be insured – even if no one rides them – or you must get a a Sorn (Statutory Off Road Notification).
+When not insured, you must 'Sorn' your bike.
+Rules came into force in 2011 saying all vehicles must either be insured – even if no one rides them – or you must get a Sorn (Statutory Off Road Notification) to say that your bike is off road, parked on private land and won't be used.
 See Gov.uk for how to do this.

 Bikesure: If you need short-term cover, Bikesure can offer policies from one day up to 3 months at a time.
 A condition is that the rider must be aged 21 or over.

 Before jumping for a short period policy, compare the cost against an annual premium as getting three months of cover won't simply be a quarter of an annual premium so it is worth doing some homework.

 If your bike isn't your only form of transport, and you use a car too, get a quote for a policy that covers both.
 The only 'six-wheel' policy we've found is from Carole Nash.

 Though having both vehicles on one policy may be convenient, check that it's actually worth it.
 Get a 'six-wheel' quote, then total up individual ones for your bike, using the comparisons above, and your car, using our Cheap Car Insurance guide.